rust-lang-ua/rustcamp/0_basics/README.md

 Read through [Cargo Book] and become familiar with [Cargo] and its workspaces.

 After completing these steps, consider the following terms and questions.
-Try to answer and explain them providing useful context like examples, use cases are, comparisons.
+Try to answer and explain them providing useful context like examples, use cases, comparisons.

 ## Basics
 - What is Rust?